frankt716/cse-191-fall23/rec02.md

 We would assign true to is-raining on a rainy day, and false on a sunny day.
 Similarly, we would assign true to is-wednesday on a Wednesday, and false on all other days.

-Since there are 2 propositional variables, there are 4 possible *interpretations*.
+Since there are 2 propositional variables, there are 4 possible *truth value assignments*.

 |     | is-raining | is-wednesday |
 | --- | ---------- | ------------ |